LibOps/docs/docs/development/cli.md

-# LibOps CLI
+# sitectl

-The [LibOps CLI](https://github.com/LibOps/homebrew-cli) is a useful utility to interact with your LibOps site.
+[sitectl](https://github.com/LibOps/sitectl) is a useful utility to interact with your LibOps site.

 ## Install

 ### Prerequiste (gcloud)

-The LibOps CLI requires Google Cloud's `gcloud` CLI to be installed and authenticated on the same machine you run LibOps CLI commands from.
+`sitectl` requires Google Cloud's `gcloud` CLI to be installed and authenticated on the same machine you run `sitectl` commands from.

 So before installing LibOps you must: